grvsachdeva/space-war/README.md

 images directory contains all the images used in the application at all the places.

-**arrow_keys.png** is the image of arrow keys which appear at start of the game and direct user to use "left" and "right" arrow key for moving the player leaft and right
+**arrow_keys.png** is the image of arrow keys which appear at start of the game and direct user to use "left" and "right" arrow key for moving the player left and right

 **background.png** is the image of the background which is used in application.
 Background remain same throughout the application.